LanaCreegan/airport-quiz/README.md

 Quiz page
 - The question counter is displayed underneath the title
 - The question is displayed in the middle of the page
+- A timer is displayed underneath the question number
 - Four answers to choose from are displayed underneath the question
 - A next button is displayed on the bottom right to bring the user to the next question

 End of quiz
 - A get results button is displayed on the bottom right
 - A message is displayed with the final score
-- A back to home button is displayed underneath the final score message
+- A back to home button is displayed underneath the final score message and how long it took to complete the quiz

 ## Skeleton
 The quiz was designed using two pages, with the buttons and questions being displayed in boxes in the center of the page